liz3/blog/content/posts/2024-06-21-eink-display.md

 The resource i used to write that code is the [waveshare c driver](https://github.com/waveshareteam/e-Paper/blob/master/RaspberryPi_JetsonNano/c/lib/e-Paper/EPD_7in3f.c), porting this to rust was not very difficult using the [spi example](https://github.com/embassy-rs/embassy/blob/main/examples/rp/src/bin/spi.rs) for embassy rs.

 The issue there was that the code i wrote was not very maintainable.
-Because i had not used rust for a while and this is pretty low level code, there was a lot of duplication of code, non optimal patterns and bad pratices.
+Because i had not used rust for a while and this is pretty low level code, there was a lot of duplication of code, non optimal patterns and bad practices.

 Now the abstract code to display something is:
 ```rust